 Boeing cuts 737 MAX output in wake of two deadly crashes

+Boeing Co plans to cut its monthly 737 aircraft production by nearly 20 percent as it works to manage the grounding of its MAX aircraft in the wake of two deadly crashes, Chief Executive Officer Dennis Muilenburg said on Friday.

-CHICAGO: Boeing said on Friday (Apr 5) it plans to cut its monthly 737 aircraft production by nearly 20 per cent in the wake of two deadly crashes, signaling it does not expect aviation authorities to allow the plane back in the air anytime soon.
+CHICAGO/SEATTLE: Boeing Co said on Friday it plans to cut its monthly 737 aircraft production by nearly 20 percent in the wake of two deadly crashes, signaling it does not expect aviation authorities to allow the plane back in the air anytime soon.

 Production will be cut to 42 airplanes per month from 52 starting mid-April, the company said in a statement, without giving an end-date.